 Course selection directly impacts the college application.
 Meet with a College Advisor or Former Admission Officer to discuss and plan your specific course options for the next school year.
-Course selection meetings are available for students going into Grades 9 through 12.
+Course selection meetings are available for students going into grades 9 through 12.
 These 60-minute meetings will review the student’s transcript, academic area(s) of interest, and their high school’s course catalog.

 Wondering if you’re on the right track for your college goals?